-- 16(1) Until the council or a committee closes a meeting, a meeting may be attended by members of the public, employees of the council and the media, provided that a public meeting of voters or a constituency meeting or a public hearing may not be closed.
-An employee of the council may only attend a council or committee meeting which is held during his or her ordinary working hours with the express prior approval of his or her departmental head. - (2) Every councillor and traditional leader must, from the time stipulated in the notice convening the meeting, attend every meeting of the council and every public meeting of voters and public hearing and remain in attendance at such meeting or hearing unless leave of absence had been granted to him or her or he or she must leave a meeting or hearing in terms of the code of conduct. - (3) very member of a committee must, from the time stipulated in the notice convening the meeting, attend every meeting of the committee of which he or she is a member and remain in attendance at such a meeting unless leave of absence had been granted to him or her or he or she must leave the meeting in terms of the code of conduct. - (4) The speaker, mayor and executive mayor, as the case may be, may by virtue of their offices, attend and participate in any committee meeting, provided that- - (a) the speaker may not vote on any matter at a committee meeting; - (b) the mayor may only vote at an executive committee meeting; - (c) the executive mayor may only vote at a mayoral committee meeting. - (5) Any councillor who is not a member of a committee or a traditional leader may only attend a meeting of a committee with the express prior permission of the chairperson of that committee, which permission may not be unreasonably withheld. - (6) The speaker or the chairperson of a committee, as the case may be, may invite any person to attend a meeting of the council or that committee, as the case may be. - (7) The municipal manager and departmental heads of the municipality must attend public meetings of voters, public hearings, council and committee meetings, provided that the chairperson of a committee may after consultation with the municipal manager exempt the municipal manager or any departmental head from attending any meeting of the committee concerned or, if he or she is not exempted, grant leave of absence to him or her from any meeting of that committee.
+16(1) Until the council or a committee closes a meeting, a meeting may be attended by members of the public, employees of the council and the media, provided that a public meeting of voters or a constituency meeting or a public hearing may not be closed.
+An employee of the council may only attend a council or committee meeting which is held during his or her ordinary working hours with the express prior approval of his or her departmental head.

+(2) Every councillor must, from the time stipulated in the notice convening the meeting, attend every meeting of the council and every public meeting of voters and public hearing and remain in attendance at such meeting or hearing unless leave of absence had been granted to him or her or he or she must leave a meeting or hearing in terms of the code of conduct.

+very member of a committee must, from the time stipulated in the notice convening the meeting, attend every meeting of the (3) committee of which he or she is a member and remain in attendance at such a meeting unless leave of absence had been granted to him or her or he or she must leave the meeting in terms of the code of conduct.

+The speaker and executive mayor, may by virtue of their offices, attend and participate in any committee meeting, provided (4) that-

+- (a) the speaker may not vote on any matter at a committee meeting; - (b) the executive mayor may only vote at a mayoral committee meeting.

+Any councillor who is not a member of a committee may only attend a meeting of a committee with the express prior (5) permission of the chairperson of that committee, which permission may not be unreasonably withheld.

+The speaker or the chairperson of a committee, as the case may be, may invite any person to attend a meeting of the council (6) or that committee, as the case may be,

+The municipal manager and departmental heads of the municipality must attend public meetings of voters, public hearings, (7) council and committee meetings, provided that the chairperson of a committee may after consultation with the municipal manager exempt the municipal manager or any departmental head from attending any meeting of the committee concerned or, if he or she is not exempted, grant leave of absence to him or her from any meeting of that committee.